zyedidia/rvasm/README.md

 004282b3
 ...
 ```

+Use the `-raw` flag to dump the bytes directly instead of using the hex
+representation.

 rvasm assumes the base address of the machine code to be 0, but you can change
 this with the `-base` flag.